Loading...

 Experience 0 - 1 years

 Turnstone is a small, locally owned environmental consulting firm.
 We help our clients protect and manage shared natural resources with solutions that are practical, forward thinking, and built on a foundation of good science.
 We are passionate, motivated, and team-oriented professionals who all started as seasonal field technicians ourselves and now strive to be leaders in the wildlife field.
-Turnstone is currently hiring a crew leader and 3-4 seasonal field biologists to conduct surveys for an amphibian and terrestrial mollusk survey project.
-Work on avian survey projects after the end of the amphibian/mollusk season may be available for those interested.
+Turnstone is currently hiring 3-4 seasonal field biologists to conduct surveys for an amphibian and terrestrial mollusk survey project.
 These surveys follow exacting protocols, and surveyors will be required to work independently in backcountry areas.
-A field vehicle will be provided unless the employee chooses to use a personal vehicle for reimbursement.
+A field vehicle will be provided.
 Housing will be provided near the amphibian/mollusk project area.
 The position involves hiking through forest terrain, and enduring regular periods of inclement weather.
 This is an excellent opportunity to work on a variety of interesting and collaborative field projects related to special-status wildlife species!

 SALARY RANGE & INCENTIVES